Implement the Equations in JavaScript and Review

 0 / 7 correct.
 Results are saved only in this browser's localStorage.

 Q30.
-Read the return value of roundTripTimeSec
+Calculate the value returned by roundTripTimeSec

 2 × range / c.Show reasoning

-2 × 1500 / 1500 = 2, so the return value is 2.0 s.Q31.
-Read the return value of wavelengthM
+2 × 1500 / 1500 = 2, so the function returns 2.0 s.Q31.
+Calculate the value returned by wavelengthM

 1500 / 30000.Show reasoning